apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 (<em>Appears on:</em><a href="#apps.kubeblocks.io/v1alpha1.ClusterComponentVersion">ClusterComponentVersion</a>)
 </p>
 <div>
-<p>SwitchoverShortSpec represents a condensed version of the SwitchoverSpec.</p>
+<p>SwitchoverShortSpec is a short version of SwitchoverSpec, with only CommandExecutorEnvItem field.</p>
 </div>
 <table>
 <thead>